-On April 2, 2018, Glenn Selbo, Chief Operating Officer, resigned from his position with the Company.
+On April 2, 2018, Glenn Selbo, the Company's Chief Operating Officer, resigned from his position with the Company.
 Following his resignation, Mr. Selbo will be providing consulting services to the Company.
-Mr. Selbo's outstanding stock options will continue to vest during the term of his consulting services.
+Mr. Selbo's outstanding stock options continue to vest during the term of his consulting services.

-In connection with his resignation, Mr. Selbo will be eligible to receive the following severance benefits pursuant to a general release of claims as set forth in his employment agreement: a lump cash payment in the amount of \$150,000; and the continuation of his health coverage pursuant to COBRA at the Company's expense for a period of six months following is last day of employment.
-In connection with Mr. Selbo's resignation, the Company expects to record stock compensation expense of approximately \$44,000 for the three months ended June 30, 2018.
+In connection with his resignation, Mr. Selbo, upon a general release of claims as set forth in his employment agreement, received a lump sum cash payment in the amount of \$150,000 and the continuation of his health coverage pursuant to COBRA at the Company's expense for a period of six months following his last day of employment.
+In connection with Mr. Selbo's resignation, the Company recognized stock compensation expense of \$44,267.
+Mr. Selbo's costs were included in sales and marketing expense on the unaudited condensed statements of operations for the three and six months ended June 30, 2018.
+As of June 30, 2018, there are no further amounts owed to Mr. Selbo.